pcpmartins/video-quality-assessment/instructions.md

 There are 4 available menu tabs:

-* RATING - With this tab the user can assign a rating from 0 to 5 to some videos and afterwards filter or sort by this rating.
+* FILE GROUPS - With this tab the user can assign files to groups.
-* FILTER 1 - In the filter tab 1 the user can filter using the basic features.
+* SIMPLE FILTER - The user can filter using the basic features.
+Dedicated mainly to visual features, includes file group filter and face/smile filter.
-* FILTER 2 - In the filter tab 2 are grouped more advanced features.
+* ADVANCED FILTER - Motion, semantic, audio and SVM filters.
 * SORT - In this tab we can sort the videos by more then 20 different features.
-* SIMILARITY - Using the similarity menu the user can generate a similarity index based on color, edge orientation, entropy or motion.
+* MODIFY - Using the similarity menu the user can generate a similarity index based on color, edge orientation, entropy or motion.
 This feature uses the current selected video as reference for the indexing operation.
 After generation of the index the user can sort by similarity using the sort tab.
+Semantic concepts can be added or removed from a semantic filter, this filter can afterwards be selected on the advanced filter menu.

 ## Adding a new video repository